gcatanese/openapi-testcontainers/OpenAPI-mock-server.md

 # OpenAPI Native Mock Server

-Within the TestContainer run an **OpenAPI native mock server**.
+The TestContainer extension runs an **OpenAPI native mock server**.
 For each API call executed by your code a given (mock) response is provided.
 Why native?
 Because the request-response interactions are defined within the OpenAPI specification, without the need of any additional application or storage (and therefore complexity).